Is Japan expensive?

 Activities

 There are plenty of free castles, temples, walking tours, sake museums and tastings, and more in Japan, but I blew my budget on certain days more than others.
-For example, the day I spent in Kobe (home of the famous A5 Kobe Wagyu steak) I spent $227 on a luxury authentic A5 Kobe Wagyu steak 6 course meal, but the next day ate nothing but street food.
+For example, the day I spent in Kobe (home of the famous A5 Kobe Wagyu steak) I spent $227 on a luxury authentic A5 Kobe Wagyu steak 6 course meal (when in Rome!), but the next day ate casual street food and only spent about $15 on food total.

 Accommodations

-I chose moderate, clean, modern, minimalistic hotels with great bang for my buck.
+I chose moderate, clean, modern, minimalistic hotels with great bang for the buck.

 Transportation